8 Common Arguments Against Vaccines

 The research has been done.
 Time and again.
 Vaccines are safe and effective.

 6Vaccines Are Enormously Profitable.
-This is always a weird one, because…so what?
+This is also a weird one, because…so what?
 So are any number of things.
 The international flour market is gigantic, but that doesn’t make every bread advert a missive from the devil.
 Flour millers have actually been influential in protecting babies worldwide by fortifying their products with macronutrients and preventing neural tube defects.

 It’s also untrue.
 Pharma companies make far more money from so-called ‘blockbuster’ drugs than vaccines — for example, Astrazeneca’s Nexium, despite being no more effective than cheaper options for gastrointestinal problems, has made them more than $50 billion.
 The yearly earnings have been somewhere between 2 and 5 times as much as the flu vaccine.
 In fact, if you look at the top 20 earners for pharma companies, not one of them is a vaccine.